 Institutional Partnership Agreements

 PAFA has formal partnership agreements with a number of institutions.
 These partnership agreements allow PAFA to streamline the transfer process and clarify which courses can be transferred.
-If your institution is not on the list, please let us know if you would like us to initiate a conversation with your current institution.
+Contact the Admissions Office to learn about existing agreements with your current institution.

 Picture Yourself at PAFA

-The Admissions and Financial Aid staff at PAFA are ready and available to assist you during all stages of the application and enrollment process.
+The Admissions and Financial Aid staff at PAFA help you during all stages of the application and enrollment process.